 Just for fun, here’s a picture of a piece of real barn board with the two paint samples I just completed.
 My faux barn boad has all the texture, depth of colour and interest as the real deal – without the price tag of the upscale stuff!!
-The extra steps of applying the tea stain and pickling solution to the bare wood really do matter as you can see.
+Furthermore, the extra steps of applying the tea stain and pickling solution to the bare wood really do matter as you can see.
 If you like the look of the real barn board and wanted to replicate it exactly, you can probably achieve that too with milk paint and a little experimentation.

 You might have noticed that the colour of the boards deepened a bit between the two pictures above.
 That’s because we added a protective finish over top.
 Be sure to use a satin finish formulated for outdoor use like Varathane Diamond Wood Finish, if it will be exposed to water (which ours will).
 It’s very low sheen, waterbased and dries crystal clear, which is important because you don’t want to hide the beauty of the faux finishing work, do you?
 The faux barn board shelves can stand up to some water spills since they’re protected with an outdoor top coat.